Skip to main content Skip to navigation

 What accommodation is provided?

-The accommodation is not staffed and arrangements are made so that a member of the Staff Accommodation team can meet the Fellow at the Cottage to handover keys and a welcome pack.
+The accommodation is not staffed and arrangements are made so that a member of the Staff Accommodation team can meet the Fellow at the property to handover keys and a welcome pack.
 At certain times of the year, the rooms become fully booked well in advance.
 We will endeavour accommodate the requested visit dates but this is not guaranteed.

 Are there any restrictions on arrival times/dates?